-During the years ended September 30, 2014 and 2013, and during the quarters ended December 31, 2014 and 2013, the Company's largest customers included a telecommunications company providing fiber optic based network solutions ("Customer A"), a leading provider of wireless infrastructure solutions ("Customer B"), a multinational provider of communications technology and services ("Customer C") and a leading provider of fiber-based bandwidth infrastructure services ("Customer D").
+During the years ended September 30, 2014 and 2013, and during the six months ended March 31, 2015 and 2014, the Company's largest customers included a telecommunications company providing fiber optic based network solutions ("Customer A"), a leading provider of wireless infrastructure solutions ("Customer B"), a multinational provider of communications technology and services ("Customer C"), a leading provider of fiber-based bandwidth infrastructure services ("Customer D") and "Customer E", a corporate staffing customer within the Company's staffing segment.

 The Company's sales from Customer A for the years ending September 30, 2014 and 2013 were \$12.2 and \$8.6 million, respectively.
-The Company ceased doing business with Customer A in July 2014 and therefore the Company had no sales revenue from Customer A for the three months ended December 31, 2014.
+Revenues from Customer A were \$3.0 million and \$4.8 million, respectively during the three and six months ended March 31, 2014.
+The Company ceased doing business with Customer A in July 2014 and therefore the Company had no sales revenue from Customer A for the three months or six months ended March 31, 2015.

 At the same time the contracted work of Customer A was coming to a close (June and July 2014), the sales revenue of Customer C was increasing.
-During the year ended September 30, 2014, the sales revenue of Customer C was \$515,771 (less than 3.0% of total revenue), increasing to \$2.6 million (89% of total revenue) for the three months ending December 31, 2014.
-Similarly, during the year ended September 30, 2013, the Company ceased doing business with Customer D and had no sales revenue in the following year ended September 30, 2014.
+During the year ended September 30, 2014, the sales revenue of Customer C was \$515,771 (less than 3.0% of total revenue), increasing to \$1.4 million (41% of total revenue) and \$4.0 (63% of total revenue) million for the three months and six months ending March 31, 2015.
+Similarly, during the year ended September 30, 2013, the Company ceased doing business with Customer D and had no sales revenue in the following year ended September 30, 2014, or during the period ended March 31, 2015.

-As of December 31, 2014, the Company's two largest customers, Customer C and Customer A, represented 57% and 25% of accounts receivable, respectively.
+As of March 31, 2015, the Company's two largest customers, Customer C and Customer A, represented 31% and 22% of accounts receivable, respectively.
 As of September 30, 2014 our three largest customers, consisting of Customer A, Customer B and Customer C represented 41%, 18% and 13% of accounts receivable, respectively.
 As of September 30, 2013 our two largest customers, Customer A and Customer C, represented 49% and 17% of accounts receivable, respectively.
 Any remaining balance of remaining accounts receivable from Customer D at June 19, 2013, were sold in conjunction with the Focus Fiber Solutions asset sale of the same date.